 Myth #3: Babies will dictate their own sleep schedules

-Putting your child on an age-appropriate schedule is imperative in helping them develop a healthy sleep-wake rhythm, ensure full feedings, and get the sleep their little bodies need.
+Putting your child on an age-appropriate schedule important in helping them develop a healthy sleep-wake rhythm, ensure full feedings, and get the sleep their little bodies need.

 Myth #4: Sleep training is stressful for baby and can affect the parent-child attachment